petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 There is no way to define methods in your markdown, so this isn't available to you.

-Similarly you can't use v-model to two-way databind your inputs.
+Similarly, you can't use v-model to two-way databind your inputs.
 This is because there is no way to define mutable component data in a markdown file.
 The props provided by frontmatter, for example, cannot be changed.

 ```html
 <input v-model="myValue"> <!-- THIS DOESN'T WORK -->